baconbrad/MIDIMixMagician/README.md

 	- The second row of knobs control stereo seperation over 8 tracks
 	- The third row of knobs can be used as linkable MIDI CC knobs
 	- The CC numbers from left to right are 70-77 but can be changed in the script
+ - Sliders 1-8 control the tracks on the current mixer group and the master slider the master track